zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_messages.rst

    The template indices must be between 1 to N, where N is the number of molecules in the template.

-*Invalid thermo keyword in variable formula*
-   The keyword is not recognized.

 *Invalid threads_per_atom specified.*
    For 3-body potentials on the GPU, the threads_per_atom setting cannot be greater than 4 for NVIDIA GPUs.